Tutorial: Create and configure an Azure Active Directory Domain Services managed domain with advanced configuration options

 Deploy the managed domain

-On the Summary page of the wizard, review the configuration settings for the managed domain.
+On the Summary page of the wizard, review the configuration settings for your managed domain.
 You can go back to any step of the wizard to make changes.
-To redeploy an Azure AD DS managed domain to a different Azure AD tenant in a consistent way using these configuration options, you can also Download a template for automation.
+To redeploy a managed domain to a different Azure AD tenant in a consistent way using these configuration options, you can also Download a template for automation.

 To create the managed domain, select Create.
 A note is displayed that certain configuration options like DNS name or virtual network can't be changed once the Azure AD DS managed has been created.
 To continue, select OK.